14 Mach Number & Reynolds Number

 Introduction

-The non-dimensional similarity parameters Mach number and Reynolds number have already been introduced.
-They will usually appear from the process of dimensional analysis applied to almost all fluid flow problems.
-These are two of the most important parameters to understand aerodynamic flows, so they require special consideration and discussion.
-For example, of all the various ways of categorizing different aerodynamic flows, the distinction based on the Mach number is one of the most useful; it is often used to help quantify the degree of compressibility effects in a flow.
-The Reynolds number is another useful aerodynamic parameter that can help quantify the relative effects of viscosity to inertia effects in a flow.
-Hence, the classifications of flows based on the Reynolds number are also helpful.
-The terms Mach number and Reynolds number are so frequently encountered and used in aerodynamics that understanding what they mean and how they are used is essential for engineers.
+The dimensionless (or non-dimensional) similarity parameters Mach number and Reynolds number have already been introduced.
+These parameters will usually appear from the process of dimensional analysis when applied to almost all fluid flow problems.
+Of all the various ways of categorizing different aerodynamic flows, the distinction based on the Mach number is one of the most useful; it can be used to help quantify the degree of compressibility effects in a flow.
+The Reynolds number is another useful aerodynamic parameter that can help quantify the relative impacts of inertia effects to viscous effects in a flow.
+Hence, the classifications of flows and operating conditions based on the Reynolds number are also helpful.
+Mach and Reynolds numbers are so frequently encountered and used in aerodynamics that a broader understanding of what they mean and how they are used becomes essential for engineers.

 Learning Objectives